 Please Note: Dogs are welcomed but please make sure to keep them under control at all times.

 Fishguard once again welcomes you to it's Annual New Year's Eve Street Party!
 With celebrations, live music and fireworks - it really is a fantastic party to celebrate the coming of the New Year!
 Refreshments are available on the street and in the surrounding pubs and restaurants.
-This event is free entry, donations are appreciated as any money given is then put towards next year's celebrations.

 A perfect way to bring in the new year, Victoria Hall in Roch is hosting their annual New Years celebrations with a bonfire and fireworks.
 The event starts from 5pm onwards with the lighting of the bonfire, and refreshments are available in the hall throughout the evening.
 Admission to be paid upon entry.